JetBrains/Qodana/topics/flexinspect.md

 ### Test your inspection in the IDE

+<link-summary>After creating the inspection, you can see the compilation status on the toolbar in the upper part of the inspection file.
+When you change the inspection code, you need to explicitly recompile the inspection using the recompile button.</link-summary>

 After creating the inspection, you can see the compilation status on the toolbar in the upper part of the inspection file.
 When you change the inspection code, you need to explicitly recompile the inspection using the recompile button in the left part of the toolbar or use the <shortcut>Alt+Shift+Enter</shortcut> (Windows) or <shortcut>⌥⇧↩</shortcut> (macOS) shortcut.